Health & Wellness

 If you notice that your dog is sneezing a lot, the cause could be as simple as dust irritating their nasal airways.
 However, if the achoos are happening more often than not and getting worse over time, it's probably time to take your pup into the vet's office for further investigation.

-Whether your pup sneezes every so often or you’re considering buying them their own tissue box, Fetch by The Dodo's on-staff veterinarian helps us understand the common reasons behind dogs’ sneezing.
+Whether your pup sneezes every so often or you’re considering buying them their own tissue box, Fetch's on-staff veterinarian helps us understand the common reasons behind dogs’ sneezing.

 Why do dogs sneeze?